carolekoziol/recipes/docs/main_course/general_tao_noodle_bowl.md

 4. Create a bowl and mix with noodles, tofu slices, veggies and sauce.
 5. Garnish with bean sprouts and sesame seeds in the centre of the bowl.

-**Tip** You can substitute the vegetables here with any of your favourite vegetables, and add toasted nuts or any other protein source of your choice!
+**Tip** You can substitute the vegetables here with any of your favourite vegetables, and add toasted nuts or any other protein source of your choice!**

 ### General Tao Sauce

-Yield: **4 cups** (This seems to be the right amount of sauce for this recipe)
+** Cook time: 10 minutes || Yield: 4 cups (This seems to be the right amount of sauce for this recipe)**

-Cook Time: **5 – 10 minutes** (needs to be watched while cooking)

 - 1 cup ketchup
 - 1/2 cup tamari (substitute soy sauce, or coconut aminos)